What is Influence Line Diagram?

 Place the moving load as shown for the maximum shear force at the given section.

 Maximum shear force = area of influence line diagram under the udl = 4(1/2×10×1/4 + 1/2×1×20) = 45 kN

-- For bending moment at any section
+- For bending moments at any section

-To draw ILD for bending moment at any section, release the bending moment at that section by introducing a hinge and applying a unit displacement in the positive direction of the moment.
+To draw ILD for the bending moment at any section, release the bending moment at that section by introducing a hinge and applying a unit displacement in the positive direction of the moment.
 The deflected shape of the beam represents the ILD for the bending moment at that section.
 To apply unit rotation at the hinge assumed at any section, the hinge must be lifted by an amount of ab/L to make θ = 1.